freenet/web/hugo-site/content/_index.md

 e-commerce.
 Every component of every service built on Freenet is interoperable by default, ensuring seamless integration and interaction across the platform.
-Services are also scalable by default and secured through modern cryptographic techniques, keeping control in the hands of users, not tech oligarchs.
+Services are also scalable by default and secured through modern cryptographic techniques, putting control back in the hands of users, not tech oligarchs.

 #### Status {{<yesterday-date>}}